 It is not the architects’ crime.
-Somehow, I don’t even think it is a crime, it is in our genome to steal good ideas and use them in our advantage.
-This bad habit differentiates us by our distant cousins, the primates.
-This is what made our species so successful during tens and hundreds of years.
+Somehow, I don’t even think it is a crime, it is in our genome to steal good ideas and use them to our advantage.
+This bad habit differentiates us from our distant cousins, the primates.
+This is what made our species so successful for tens and hundreds of years.

-The architects are obsessed by architecture usually.
-Our minds have an extra circuit that process all visual information with some simple architectural inquiries.
-We quickly decide we love or not an architectural detail, a building or just the image of the building.
+The architects are obsessed with architecture usually.
+Our minds have an extra circuit that processes all visual information with some simple architectural inquiries.
+We quickly decide we love or not an architectural detail, a building, or just the image of the building.
 Then we permanently write the info down.

-We can this way to replay the original info trough a caleidoscope.
-We mix, flip, rotate and take it out of scale, being more and more obsessed.
+We can this way to replay the original info through a kaleidoscope.
+We mix, flip, rotate, and take it out of scale, being more and more obsessed.

 We don’t even need an architectural imagine.

-With my rudimentary physics education I fantasize on empty space containing energy that can pop out from nothing new matter, as quantum theories left marks on my mind.
+With my rudimentary physics education, I fantasize about empty space containing energy that can pop out from nothing new matter, as quantum theories left marks on my mind.

-There is copy and copy.
-There is paste and paste
+There are copy and copy.
+There are paste and paste

 I still remember the time I saw a model of the Notre Dame du Haut, from Ronchamp.
-It is exposed on a hallway in my architecture school, in Bucharest.
-It definitely has a huge impact on Romanian Architects of the 60’s and 70’s.
-Not only the National Theatre, but a wide range of cultural buildings and administrative palaces were built all over Romania, maybe almost each of them being a salute to the old Le Corbu!
+It is exposed to a hallway in my architecture school, in Bucharest.
+It definitely has a huge impact on Romanian Architects of the ’60s and ’70s.
+Not only the National Theatre but a wide range of cultural buildings and administrative palaces were built all over Romania, maybe almost each of them being a salute to the old Le Corbu!

-I think somehow Le Corbu touched a string we have inside that vibers on a primordial music.
+I think somehow Le Corbu touched a string we have inside that vibers on primordial music.